Welcome to the new site. Problems, use store.hemrock.com

 MCP stands for Model Context Protocol, an open standard that lets AI apps call external tools and data sources over a single, portable API.
 Instead of copy-pasting primers and cheat sheets every conversation, you connect once and point your AI client at an MCP server and its tools become available as native calls.
 Claude, Cursor, Open AI, and a growing list of others all speak MCP.

-The Hemrock MCP is a public server listed in the MCP registry – no auth, no limits, free to connect.
+The Hemrock MCP is a public server listed in the MCP registry – free to connect.
+The reference and discovery tools need no auth; the compute tools use your Hemrock API key.

 What it does